 Creating More Workforce Housing for a Growing Region

-Our Workforce Housing Committee meets regularly to engage on our related policy priorities, engage with guest speakers, and network.
+Our Housing Committee meets regularly to engage on our related policy priorities, engage with guest speakers, and network.

 Denise Pinkston (TMG Partners) and Carla Boragno (Genentech)